pawamoy/copier-pdm/docs/work.md

     ctx.run("mkdocs build -s", title="Building documentation")
 ```

-To run a task, use `poetry run duty TASK [ARG=VALUE...]`.
+To run a task, use `pdm run duty TASK [ARG=VALUE...]`.
-You can run multiple tasks at once: `poetry run duty TASK1 ARG=VALUE TASK2`.
+You can run multiple tasks at once: `pdm run duty TASK1 ARG=VALUE TASK2`.
-You can list the available tasks with `poetry run duty --list`.
+You can list the available tasks with `pdm run duty --list`.

 Available tasks: